OpenTechSchool-Brussels/generative-art-with-processing/Getting-to-know-your-canvas.markdown

 }
 ```

-You can decide to draw something here whenever a key is pressed, you can change a value (but for that we need variables, that we’ll see in next sections) or you can call other functions.
-One function that you can call, and that will be pretty useful to show other people what you did, is the `saveFrame(nameOfFile)` function.
+Whatever code you'll put there (drawing something, changing a color, calling other functions etc. etc.), it'll be executed when you press a key.
+Now of course, you'll want to have more precision in the selection of the key.
+That requires some stuff we'll see later on in the workshop (even more that the emphase here is more on generative art than interactive art, that last part will be for another workshop!).
+One function that you can call by the press of a button that will be pretty useful is the `saveFrame(nameOfFile)` function.
 The name says it all: it save the frame as a picture in a file you decide the name of.
 For instance, if you want to save what is displayed on your Processing window each time you press a key:

 ```java
 void keyPressed() {